SwiftCode123/MITRE-Sigma-Lookup-Tool/mitre-sigma-lookup-tool/post-project-implementation-03-bulk-search-output/README.md

 ```
 But now the `nargs="?"` allows for 0 or 1 argument and allows the user to run the tool without a single query and instead using a text file instead

-I then added two more options that the user can type where `-f` allows the user to pass a file path string and `-o` creates a destination target directory folder string defaulting to a folder named `"reports"` if the user doesn't specify one
+I then added two more options that the user can type where `-f` allows the user to pass a file path string and the `-o`, which was redesigned from its original single file behavior, to create a destination target directory folder string defaulting to a folder named `"reports"` if the user doesn't specify one

+It is important to note that in **Post-Project Implementation #2**, the `-o` flag exported output into a single text file.
+In this enhanced implementation, the same concept was expanded to support bulk processing, where `-o` now points to a directory that stores multiple generated report files

 ```python
 parser.add_argument("-f", "--file", help="Path to a text file containing a list of ATT&CK IDs (one per line).") parser.add_argument("-o", "--output-dir", default="reports", help="Directory folder where bulk reports will be saved.")